Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 – Waterproof Winter boots for women and these ones for the guys

-You can also read this comprehensive winter packing list to find out everything you will need to pack for your winter vacation in Paris.
+You can also read this comprehensive Packing list for Paris in winter to find out everything you will need to pack for your winter vacation in Paris.

 How to spend Christmas in Paris